 Runes of Kilmorph

 Kilmorph is the Goddess of the Earth, She Who Dwells Beneath.
-She formed children out of stone, the dwarves, and taught them the secrets of metalworking.
+She breathed life into her stone children, the dwarves, and taught them the secrets of metalworking.
 One of the first religions available to the men of the world, Kilmorph will answer the prayers of honorable men and even send her soldiers to defend their cities.

-The Runes of Kilmorph is a set of rules and guidelines handed down by the first dwarves, mainly emphasizing personal responsibility.
+The Runes of Kilmorph is a set of rules and guidelines handed down by the first dwarves, mainly emphasizing personal responsibility, loyalty and the rule of law.
 Followers are exhorted to do their best in their craft, deal honestly with everyone, and to repay their debts.
-This is especially applied to family and close kin, and results in tight communal loyalty.
+This is especially applied to family and close kin, and results in close-knit local communities (the ‘Clans’).
 Followers of Kilmorph are usually quite industrious and seldom cheat their customers.
-Since this results in a reduced corruption and a generally prosperous economy, some followers mistake the benefits of the creed for its goals, and greed is not an unfamiliar vice.
+Since this results in reduced corruption and a generally prosperous economy, some followers mistake the benefits of the creed for its goals, and greed is not an uncommon vice.

-But they may not be so quick to help a stranger in need, especially one from another culture, nation, or religion, and unlike The Order or The Empyrean, they would seldom be roused to arms in defense of a foreign land…unless those foreigners had done them a favor in the past.
+Adherents to the Runes of Kilmorph may not be so quick to help a stranger in need.
+Especially one from another culture, nation, or religion.
+Unlike The Order or The Empyrean, they are less likely to rise to the defense of a foreign land, unless those foreigners had done them a favor in the past.

-They are also the most traditional of the religions.
+The Runes are also the most traditional of religions.
 Bambur exists since the creation of the dwarves and in many cases this original tradition is as limiting as it is unifying.
 The Runes exemplify excellence, but not from raw talent.
-It is an excellence gained through years of practice and repetition.
+It is an excellence gained through millennia of tradition, practice and repetition.

-An artist named Kheldon Ki was called before a wealthy lord and ordered to produce a statue of the lord to stand before his home for all the populace to see and revere.
-Kheldon Ki was a gifted artist, and all art he created was so lifelike it showed the true soul of its subject.
-As such, his statue of the lord radiated a sense of ego and vanity to all who looked at it.
-When the lord saw the completed statue, he ordered it torn down and Kheldon to spend the rest of his life in his deepest dungeons.
+In the early years of the Age of Magic, a Patrian artist named Kheldon Ki was called before a wealthy merchant lord and ordered to produce a statue of the lord for all the populace to revere.
+Kheldon was a priest of Kilmorph, Angel of the Earth, and a genius among stone-shapers.
+Everything he created displayed the true soul of his subject.
+As such, his statue of the lord radiated a sense of ego and vanity to all who looked upon it.
+When the lord saw the completed statue, he ordered it torn down.
+Kheldon soon found himself falsely accused of a heinous crime and summarily condemned to life imprisonment.

-Kheldon spent 40 years within the dungeon, blind and lonely.
-To fight his loneliness, he began sculpting people from the rocks in the cavern.
-By the end of his life, he had created hundreds of these stocky statues of men and woman all doing a variety of tasks.
-At a great age Kheldon lay upon the floor of the dungeon close to death.
-It was then that Kilmorph appeared before him and said “You have been imprisoned unjustly, for this I will grant you a wish.
-Choose your wish carefully though, for you will gain only one, be it for revenge against the lord who imprisoned you or a renewal of youth for you to live again.”
+Kheldon spent 40 years within the lightless dungeon, blind and alone.
+To fight his loneliness, he began sculpting people from stalagmites growing in a network of low caverns.
+By the end of his life, he had created hundreds of these stocky statues of men and women, all performing a variety of tasks befitting a population living underground.
+At a great age Kheldon lay close to death upon the floor of the dungeon.
+It was then that Kilmorph appeared before him in a blazing radiance of scintillate jewels.
+“You have been imprisoned unjustly.
+For this I will grant you a wish.
+Choose your wish carefully, for you will gain only one, be it for revenge against the lord who imprisoned you or a renewal of your lost youth.”

-In this way Kilmorph hoped to test Kheldon, to see if he had become so bitter as to be unworthy of heaven by wishing for revenge against the lord.
-But Kheldon asked for neither of these two things, and instead said “I wish not revenge for it would gain me nothing, and I wish not new life, for I am ready to die; my only wish is that during my final hours I would not be alone.”
-Kilmorph saw this as a good wish, and granted it by breathing life into all the statues Kheldon had created, and they tended to him until he died.
-After Kheldon’s death, his soul was carried to the underworld on the back of a great dragon, and he was welcomed among the spirits of his ancestors.
-As for the stone people, they burrowed out of the lord’s dungeon and spread through the Underdark, becoming the dwarves of today.
+In this way Kilmorph hoped to test Kheldon, to see if he would wish only for revenge against the lord and thus be judged unworthy.
+But Kheldon asked for neither of these two things.
+"I wish not for revenge as it would gain me nothing, and I wish not for new life, for I am ready to die.
+My only wish is that during my final hours I will not be alone.”
+Kilmorph saw this as a just wish.
+Though Kilmorph lacked the true power of creation, withdraw by the One God at the end of the Age of Angels, she breathed life into the statues Kheldon had created.
+The new stone people cared for Kheldon until he died.
+After Kheldon’s death, his soul was carried to the vault of Kilmorph on the back of a great dragon where he was welcomed among the spirits of his ancestors.
+As for the stone people, they burrowed out of the Patrian dungeon and escaped into the Underdark to become the dwarves of today.

 Arthendain began applying healing poultices to the wounds, but they were already growing green with infection.
 The finger-sized gashes broke open, skin and muscle peeled back as if it was trying to escape the bone.
 They writhed in pain, and in minutes they looked as if they had been flogged with a whip; after a few more, they appeared as fresh zombies, still screaming, minds alive as their bodies died.
 Then finally, mercifully, they died.